08.11 Planning on Account Nominal by Cost Center

 image

-3. If you remember from 08.03
+Now, if you remember from 08.03

 When the first figure is submitted to a scenario, FastClose records which dimensions were used.
 Every subsequent submission to that scenario must use the same dimensions.
 If the first submission is made at Account code level, a later submission from a template that includes a Department dimension will be rejected.

-1. Verify submission cells are yellow (see 08.06 if they are not).
+1. Then verify submission cells are yellow (see 08.06 if they are not).

 Step 2 - Entering data in Excel